nathan-gilbert/graphworks/README.md

-# Graphworks Project
+# Graphworks

-## A Python module for efficient graph theoretic processing
+## A Python module for efficient graph theoretic programming

-This is a very old project I created for a class as an Undergrad.
-It's not in a working state at the moment but I'm getting back into the mathematics involved here and am slowly reworking and improving the code quality.
+This is a very old project I created for my undergrad capstone project.
+It's not in a working state at the moment but I'm bringing it back to life.

 ## Requirements